Birmingham is the largest city in the UK after London, but often gets forgotten when it comes to lists of the UK’s hottest night spots.

 The Canal House

-A country-styled tavern offering elevated British grub, creative cocktails, with live music and canal views.
+A country-styled tavern offering elevated British grub, the Canal House has creative cocktails, with live music and canal views.

 The Best Bars in Birmingham: Digbeth’s best bars